Washingtonwei/use-case-style-guide/use-case-templates/README.md

               provided search criteria values.
             </li>
             <li>
-              The System displays matching <em>&lt;whatever&gt;</em>s according
-              to the "Search results display strategy" and "Sort criteria" defined in Associated Information of this use case.
+              The System displays the matching <em>&lt;whatever&gt;</em>s according to the "Search results display strategy" and the "Sort criteria" defined in the Associated Information of this use case.
             </li>
             <li>Use case ends.</li>
           </ol>